openoakland/openoakland.org/src/_posts/2022-05-20-radar-discovery-learnings.md

 {% include one-offs/blog-2022-05-20-slides.html %}

 ## Acknowledgements
-OpenOakland is grateful in particular to our volunteers who supported this work: Angela K., Joyce L. and Jess S. We’re also grateful to the BetaNYC team, who generously shared their time and experiences with us.
+OpenOakland is grateful in particular to volunteers Angela K. and Joyce L., who supported this work.
+We’re also grateful to the BetaNYC team, who generously shared their time and experiences with us.